 The Zoomerang leg of the tour comes to an end tonight, with only four more shows remaining after that, and it's being broadcast live around the world as well as being filmed for the official tour video.
 It was initially thought that MacPhisto could phone the new US President Bill Clinton, complaining "But I got him elected!" when he inevitably failed to get through, but this idea was rejected as being "too American" for a global audience.
 It was therefore decided that he should address the viewers with a speech to sum up ZooTV.

 On the night, the encore is as fantastic as the rest of the show.
 MacPhisto preens in the mirror during 'Daddy's Gonna Pay For Your Crashed Car', brushing aside the wardrobe assistants Helen and Nassim who help him into his gold jacket.
 His arrival onto the stage is particularly entertaining, with a loud shriek of "DADDY'S GONNA PAYYY...!" and a spot of crazy dancing.
 "So many listening tonight – I have a list," says a weary-sounding MacPhisto after his usual introductions.
-He addresses a number of world nations in turn, first taking the credit for giving Bill Clinton to the people of America ("Too tall to be a despot, but watch him closely").
+In a speech where almost every line cleverly links back to the "TV" theme, he addresses a number of world nations in turn, first taking the credit for giving Bill Clinton to the people of America ("Too tall to be a despot, but watch him closely").
 He praises the people of Asia for their "tiny transistors" which made ZooTV possible, and observes that the countries of Europe had been "squabbling like children" but are now hooked up to one cable, "as close together as stations on a dial".
 (The EU was created earlier that month.)
 The biggest cheer comes after his message to the former Soviet Union: "I've given you capitalism, so now you can all dream of being as wealthy and glamorous as me!"
 There is also a wonderfully black humour when he addresses the people of war-torn Sarajevo: "Count your blessings!
 There are those all over the world who have food, heat and security, but they're not on TV like you are."
 He goes on to thank a few individuals; Frank Sinatra is offered the MTV demographic.
 Salman Rushdie was supposed to be asked "Is the price on your head too much to pay for so much airtime?", but instead MacPhisto comes out with the line "I give you decibels" at the last moment.
 "Goodbye Squidgy, I hope they give you Wales," he tells Princess Diana.
-The next line is scripted as being "Goodbye Michael, I hope you get your new penis" (a reference to tabloid speculation about Michael Jackson having surgery to alter the appearance of his manhood after allegations of child molestation), but MacPhisto leaves the line unfinished after a sudden vision of Jackson committing suicide.
+The next line is scripted as being "Goodbye Michael, I hope you get your new penis" (a reference to tabloid speculation about Michael Jackson having surgery to alter the appearance of his manhood after allegations of child molestation), but MacPhisto leaves the line unfinished after a sudden vision of Jackson taking his own life.
 "Goodbye all you neo-Nazis," he concludes: "I hope they give you Auschwitz."
 His telephone call is for a taxi to take him home, but the operator can't make sense of MacPhisto's tired slurring, seems suspicious of the crowd noise, and hangs up on him when he asks her name.
 He looks forlorn.
 After a few seconds he starts to sing 'Show Me The Way To Go Home' down the telephone: "I'm tired and I want to go to bed.
 I had a little drink about an hour ago, and it's gone right to my head..."

 MacPhisto talks again about how he doesn't like things to change: "I like the old status quo, what about you?
 Yes, the old things are the best.
 All this change is so confusing."
 He raises the topic of the general election.
 "You've been having a lot of changes round here, haven't you?
 Poor old Mike Moore!" he says, referring to the former Prime Minister who had lost the election and, adding insult to injury, had just been replaced as leader of the Labour Party.
 "Why do people always want change?
 All these new government people.
 Now you want MMP, not FPP!
 What difference does it make?!"
 He's referring to a recent referendum in which the majority of voters chose to replace the old First Past the Post electoral system with Mixed-Member Proportional representation.
 MacPhisto says he has a friend here who believes the old ways are the best – cabinet minister John Banks, known for his highly conservative views and frequently accused of racism and homophobia.
 (Banks would later become Mayor of Auckland, and spent a number of years as a controversial radio talkshow host.)
 MacPhisto describes him as an expert on the subject of law and order, in reference to his position as Minister of Police and the fact his parents were both convicted criminals.
 "Mm, John...
 I love you," he murmurs as he picks up the telephone, making a call to New Zealand's Parliament building ("Now, let me see – where is this bloody Beehive?!").
 When he asks to speak to his friend, he's informed that Mr Banks is not in the building – he'll be at home in bed.
 "Mr Banks is at home in bed?"
 MacPhisto repeats incredulously.
 "Yes – it is 11:30 at night, sir!" the man points out.
 This doesn't sound right to MacPhisto: "But I thought Mr John Banks was always available to the people of Christchurch."
 "If you ring him at his home, he is, he'll be there!" says the man, and the crowd cheer in delight when MacPhisto replies: "Alright, I'll just do that!"
 He even reads the number out loud with a wicked laugh.
 Unfortunately he doesn't have any luck there either – another man answers the phone and says Banks isn't home.
 MacPhisto can't understand it: "I just rang the House of Parliament and they said he was at home in bed!"
 "Why not?
 That would make sense," the man agrees unhelpfully.
 He swiftly hangs up when MacPhisto delivers his "I just called to say I love you" message.